Road Work - Backing Up Safely

 - not have other duties to do while acting as a signaller,

-- wear high-visibility apparel, and wear appropriate equipment when working at low-light conditions, and
+- wear high-visibility apparel, and wear appropriate equipment when working in low-light conditions, and

 - not be distracted while performing these duties (e.g., no use of mobile devices or personal earphones).